jainritik626/multi-step-react-form/README.md

     ```sh
     yarn test
     ```
+6. **Create Jest configuration file**:
+    To further customize Jest settings, create a `jest.config.ts` file at the root of your project with the following content:
+    ```typescript
+    // jest.config.ts
+    import type { Config } from '@jest/types';

+    const config: Config.InitialOptions = {
+      preset: 'ts-jest',
+      testEnvironment: 'node',
+      verbose: true,
+    };

+By following these steps, you can ensure that your TypeScript project is thoroughly tested, helping to catch bugs early and maintain code quality throughout development.

 ## System Design and Architecture
 The application is designed to be scalable, maintainable, and modular.
 Here’s an overview of the system design and architecture: